Globally solving Non-Convex Quadratic Programs via Linear Integer Programming techniques: Solution Approach for non-convex QPs

-where $H \bullet X$ indicates the trace of the matrix $HX$, the matrix $X \in S^n$ represents the {\em linearization} of the matrix $xx^T \in \S^n$, and $\S^n$ is the set of $n \times n$ real symmetric matrices.
-It is worth to mention that in \citet[][]{chen2012}, eq.
+\begin{remark} {\em In \citet[][]{chen2012}, eq.
 (18) is used to refine the dual variable bounds after scaling the problem so that its variables are between zero and one.
 However, this refinement of the bounds is not necessary to obtain their result in Proposition~3.1.
+The refined version of these bounds is however the one implemented in \qIP, the implementation of our solution approach for general instances of QP.} \end{remark}

-As we illustrate in the next section, using these bounds in the MILP reformulation~\eqref{milpQP} of~\eqref{QP}, together with state-of-the-art MILP solvers, results in a simple and global solution approach for \eqref{QP}s that performs well against {\tt Quadprogbb}, a benchmark solver for this type of problems.
+\begin{remark}{\em From Theorem~\ref{thm:boundDual}, the constraint $e\tr \lambda \le M$ could be added in the IQP formulation of QP~\eqref{eq:milpQP}.
+Adding this constraint however has not led to improved solution times of IQP.
+Thus, this constraint is not used in the implementation of our proposed solution approach for QP.} \end{remark}